madan20maccccc/ICN-TEAM-20/README.md

 - Performance indicators: packet delivery ratio, end-to-end delay, energy consumption
 - Target label: Optimal vs Non-Optimal routing decision

-**Dataset usage:**
+The dataset file (**CSV format**) is included directly in this repository.

+**How to use the dataset:**
+1. Download or clone this repository.
+2. Upload the dataset CSV file to your **Google Colab notebook** (or ensure it is in the same working directory).
-Download the dataset from the provided link, upload it to a **Google Colab notebook**, and execute the code cells sequentially to reproduce the experiments.
+3. Run the provided code cells sequentially to reproduce the experiments and results.---

----

 ## Coding Implementation